Updating a Profile

 Note: With the settings Auto or Balance CMY CoPrA tries to use neutral a* and b* values for the Black Calculation.
 In contrast, selecting the setting Custom allows generation of a black point without neutral a* and b* values.
 Keep in mind that this can lead to a colored black point, which you can recognize by the a* and b* values.

-TAC and Black TAC: The value for the maximum total area coverage can be entered in the input box TAC (value range: 0 to 400%).
+TAC: The value for the maximum total area coverage can be entered in the input box TAC (value range: 0 to 400%).
 This value must not be exceeded.
-This also applies to multicolor profiles.
+This also applies to Multicolor profiles.
+The TAC can also be set for 2 or 3 channel profiles.

 Note: The sliders limit each other, so the TAC can never be lower than the Black TAC (but it can be higher).